Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

 - The columns `COLUMN_ACTION_DELETE` and `COLUMN_ACTION_STARTPAUSE` are not editable, since these columns trigger control actions and are not related to personalization.
 Therefore, they are considered not editable.

 To test the function with some consistency, the `row` parameter needs to be set to a fixed value, since all tests will be executed against a specific `row` position.
-However, some values of `row` should not be accepted and should not crash the program: negative values and a `row` position that doesn't exist.
+However, some values of `row` should not be accepted, should not crash the program and must return false: negative values and a `row` position that doesn't exist.
 Thus, given an arbitrary number *n* of *projects* available in the program, we have the following constraints over `row`:
 - `row > -1 and row < n`